iid-ulaval/pyapnea/docs/tutorial.md

     [397500 rows x 6 columns]

 The `channel_ids` parameter allows the user to add some channel to get in place of `CPAP_FlowRate`.
-Note that all Events channels will be get even if they are not specified in this parameter (see below).
+Note that all Events channels will be getting even if they are not specified in this parameter (see below).
 Moreover, this will work only with a dataframe.
 The numpy output produces, at the moment, only the output of the `FlowRate`.
 It will cause an exception if this channel is not given.

     dataset = RawOscarDataset(data_path='test/data/raw',
                               getitem_type='dataframe',